ossu/computer-science/coursepages/intro-cs/README.md

 # Introduction to Computer Science and Programming using Python

-This course will introduce you to the world of computer science an programming.
-This course gives you a flavor of the material to come.
+This course will introduce you to the world of computer science and programming, giving you a flavor of the material to come.
 If you finish the course wanting more, Computer Science is likely for you!

 This course has been developed by MIT and is available on [MIT's OCW](https://ocw.mit.ed) platform.